Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 I know SEO can be somewhat technical for beginners but I’m going to break it down as simple as possible in complete DIY fashion.

-All website owners, blog writers, e-commerce businesses, and digital marketers should implement a smart SEO strategy and follow all of the current best practices.
+All Shopify store owners, blog writers, and digital marketers should implement a smart SEO strategy and follow all of the current best practices.

-Let’s talk about how you can optimize your website’s SEO for free or less than you’d pay for an outsourced agency.
+Let’s talk about how you can optimize your Shopify store’s SEO for free or less than you’d pay for an outsourced agency.

 DIY SEO With 5 Simple Steps

-You’ve come up with a great idea, and are either in the process or have already launched your website.
+You’ve come up with a great idea, and are either in the process or have already launched your Shopify store.
 Great!
 You’ve won half the battle.
-Now it’s time to get your content in front of your audience to get discovered.
+Now it’s time to get your content in front of the ideal audience to get discovered.
 How do we do that?

 Search engine optimization!

-If you’ve gotten as far as creating your own website, I promise you are more than capable of conducting your own search engine optimization.
+If you’ve gotten as far as creating your own Shopify store, I promise you are more than capable of conducting your own search engine optimization.